 - For all the DFP examples, there is a 'trace.txt' file created on running the application.
 It is created at the same directory where the corresponding executable is present.
-This file can be used for debugging as it logs all the SPI/I2C communication commands. - Sole purpose of the examples provided in DFP package is to showcase the usage of different mmWaveLink APIs which will further help user to port it on any external processor. - For all the Cascade DFP examples, please refer the 'mmwave_studio_cascade_user_guide.pdf' present as a part of mmWaveStudio 3.0.0.7 package for getting started with the cascade system and running the DFP examples.
+This file can be used for debugging as it logs all the SPI/I2C communication commands. - Sole purpose of the examples provided in DFP package is to showcase the usage of different mmWaveLink APIs which will further help user to port it on any external processor. - For all the Cascade DFP examples, please refer the 'mmwave_studio_cascade_user_guide.pdf' present as a part of mmWaveStudio 3.x package for getting started with the cascade system and running the DFP examples.

 '''

 ----- mmwaveconfig.txt -----

 #Global configuration

 #Advanced frame test enable/disable; 1 - Advanced frame; 0 - Legacy frame

 #Continuous mode test enable/disable; 1 - Enable; 0 - Disable

 #Dynamic chirp test enable/disable; 1 - Enable; 0 - Disable; This should not be enabled

 if Advanced chirp test is enabled

 #Dynamic profile test enable/disable; 1 - Enable; 0 - Disable

 #Advanced chirp test enable/disable; 1 - Enable; 0 - Disable; The legacy chirp API is not

 required if this is enabled

 #Firmware download enable/disable; 1 - Enable; 0 - Disable

-#Flash present/absent; 1 - Present; 0 - Absent
+#mmWaveLink logging enable/disable; 1 - Enable; 0 - Disable

 #Calibration enable/disable; To perform calibration store/restore; 1 - Enable; 0 -

 #Calibration Store/Restore; If CalibEnable = 1, then whether to store/restore; 1 - Store;

 0 - Restore

 #Transport mode; 1 - I2C; 0 - SPI

 LinkAdvanceFrameTest=0;

-LinkContModeTest=0:
+LinkContModeTest=0;

 LinkDynChirpTest=1;

 LinkDynProfileTest=0;

 LinkAdvChirpTest=0;

-EnableFwDownload=1;
+EnableFwDownload=1:

-IsFlashConnected=1;
+EnableMmwlLogging=0;

 CalibEnable=0;

 CalibStoreRestore=1;

 TransferMode=0;

 #END

 '''

-8.1 mmWaveLink SingleChip Example (SPI / I2C mode of operation)
+8.1 mmWaveLink_SingleChip_Example (SPI / I2C mode of operation)